Chandlerman97/design-and-demo/README.md

 If you have come to this page unfortunatley you are not quite there yet.
 The real site is just one more step beyond this at the [Home](https://chandlerman97.github.io/design-and-demo/Home.html) page.

-The page that you are currently on is Github's ReadMe page that I am quasi forced to have for using there service.
+The page that you are currently on is Github's ReadMe page that I am quasi forced to have for using their service.

 ### Markdown